What Happened On This Day September 24 In F1 History?

 2000

-Ferrari driver Michael Schumacher won the 2000 US Grand Prix, the first race in the country in a decade, overcoming a late spin to claim his 42nd career victory.
-Schumacher’s championship rival, Mika Hakkinen, was forced to retire in the McLaren due to a fire, allowing Schumacher to take an eight-point lead and his teammate Rubens Barrichello to finish second.
+Ferrari driver Michael Schumacher won the 2000 United States Grand Prix, the first race in the country in a decade, overcoming a late spin to claim his 42nd career victory.
+Schumacher’s championship rival, Mika Hakkinen, was forced to retire in the McLaren due to a fire, allowing Schumacher to take an eight-point lead and his teammate Rubens Barrichello to finish second for a Ferrari 1-2 finish.
 Heinz-Harald Frentzen, driving for Jordan at the time, finished in thrid.

 Before the race, as rain fell, Ferrari’s Jean Todt successfully lobbied officials to move the entire grid back by one row, arguing Schumacher would have faced excessive wheelspin in the original grid position.